Phoenix-Chen-Git/CCMU/README.md

 | 3    | FNR < 0.1     | 0.0393  | 0.99    | 0.40   |
 | 4    | FNR < 0.1     | 0.0340  | 0.99    | 0.36   |
 | 5    | FNR < 0.1     | 0.0348  | 0.99    | 0.40   |

+Across all five folds, FNR remains under 0.1.
+FPR is consistently low (0.0316–0.0393), ROC-AUC remains fixed at 0.99, and PR-AUC values range from 0.31 to 0.40.
+These are the best overall PR-AUC values among all tested models.

 ## Figure 6.
 Sequence-only Model Performance
 <table align="center">
   <tr>